 Your physician may want to perform an arthrocentesis to look at the components of the fluid in the joint.
 This is especially crucial when gouty arthritis or septic arthritis is suspected.
 Another method in evaluating the joint is performed by an orthopedic surgeon and is called an arthroscope.
 This procedure involves placing a small, optic tube (arthroscope) into the joint.
 Images of the joint are projected onto a screen and viewed by you and your physician.
 Your physician and pain specialist will decide which items are necessary to diagnose your arthritis.

 You may experience pain on the inside of your hip or your groin, or pain on the outside of your hip, upper thigh, or outer buttock.
 You may also experience pain in your shin or knee, which could feel sharp, stabbing, dull, aching, or tingling.

 Staying active and participating in physical therapy as well as taking NSAIDs or acetaminophen (Tylenol) have also proven to be beneficial.
 Also, intra-articular joint injections are rapidly gaining popularity and use in the treatment for arthritis because of their success, minimally-invasive nature, and long-acting effects.

 There are many surgical and interventional options for severe causes of arthritis and joint pain.
-The most common and recommended methods to treating arthritis are conservative alternative therapy provided by a pain specialist.
+The most common and recommended methods for treating arthritis are conservative alternative therapy provided by pain specialists.